isabella232/docs-13/docs/Getting_Started.md

     API IDs for fields must start with a lowercase letter and can contain only alphanumeric characters.

-For field `Pictures` we will add a media field and check `Allow multiple values`, this will allow us to store an arbitrary number of media files.
+For field `Pictures` we will add an asset field and check `Allow multiple values`, this will allow us to store an arbitrary number of media files.

 We will now add a relation to this model.
 Relations allow you to connect two content models.
 In this case, we create an `ArtistRecord Relation`, since we want to connect artists to existing records.
 The `Relation Name` defines how the relation will be named in your content API.